 You should also get an email from email@example.com notifying you when the battery gets low enough.

 As long as you keep an eye on the battery life whenever you use your cameras, there shouldn’t be any surprises.

 Solar Panel Charging

-The solar panel also comes with a mounting kit and other installation tools to make it as easy as setting up your Arlo cameras (in other words: super easy).
+The solar panels also come with a mounting kit and other installation tools to make it as easy as setting up your Arlo cameras (in other words: super easy).

 Arlo camera users: we are curious how long Arlo battery life lasts for you.
 Let us know your experiences with the different cameras in the comments below!

-If you’re looking for more answers, we also compare Arlo cameras a few articles:
+If you’re looking for more answers, we also compare Arlo cameras in a few articles: